 Initially, Missouri will track the location of EV chargers and the percentage of those located in USDOT designated disadvantaged communities using the Electric Vehicle Charging Justice40 Map tool.
-Missouri will also explore opportunities to enhance and measure DBE utilization on NEVI projects.
 Existing partnerships with MPOs and locals will also be explored for continuing to fine tune potential measurements and improvement for gauging statewide air quality improvements and disadvantaged communities.